-- Before a node starts its periodic listen and sleep, it needs to choose a schedule and broadcast it to its immediate neighbors (schedule exchange). - at start up node x listens for some random time - ✓ if x receives a SYN from another node y it synchronize to its schedule (x is a follower).
-It waits for a random delay td and rebroadcasts its schedule. - follower of the same synchronizer do not collide thanks to td - ✓ otherwise node x selects a random time t to sleep before waking again and send this to neighbors in a SYN (x is a synchronizer) - ✓ if a node receives a different schedule after it selects its own it adopts both schedule, broadcasting the new one - "border nodes" where two synch waves meet are the ones with multiple schedules - " they consume more energy - Each node also maintains a schedule table that stores the schedules of all its known neighbors.
+- Before a node starts its periodic "listen and sleep" activity, it needs to choose a schedule and broadcast it to its immediate neighbors (schedule exchange). - at start up node x listens for some random time - ✓ if x receives a SYN from another node y, it synchronizes to its schedule (x is a follower).
+It waits for a random delay t_d and rebroadcasts its schedule. - follower of the same synchronizer do not collide (or collide with low prob) thanks to t_d - ✓ otherwise node x selects a random time T to sleep before waking up again and sends this value T to neighbors in a SYN (x therefore becomes a synchronizer) - ✓ if a node receives a different schedule after it selects its own, which is followed by more than one device, it adopts both schedules, broadcasting the new one - "border nodes" where two synch waves meet are the ones with multiple schedules - " they consume more energy - Each node also maintains a schedule table that stores the schedules of all its known neighbors.